MSDarshan91/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_column_deleted_at %}
 Timestamp when the user account was deleted.
+(This is NULL if the account is not deleted.)
 {% enddocs %}

 {% docs bingeflix_column_username %}
-Username chosen by the user.
+The username used for login
 {% enddocs %}

 {% docs bingeflix_column_name %}